AES-256 Security: Now Standard in CompanionLink & DejaOffice

 At CompanionLink, we take data security very seriously.
 Keeping your data in sync is our end goal, but keeping it safe in the process is extremely important as well.
 That’s why we’re now using AES-256 Security in the latest versions of CompanionLink and DejaOffice for Android (and iOS soon).
 So just how secure is AES-256 Security?
 Let’s take a look.

 AES stands for Advanced Encryption Standard, and the number 256 refers to the number of bits in the key size.
 Bits?
 Keys?
 I know, it sounds technical – and it is!
 If you’d like to read up on all the specifics of AES-256 Security, I’ll refer you to other online sources.
 With that said, let’s get back to explaining just how safe your data is under this security protocol.
-I’d like to refer to quote from the Computer Security Division of the National Institute of Standards and Technology stating:
+I’d like to refer to a quote from the Computer Security Division of the National Institute of Standards and Technology stating:

 “The design and strength of all key lengths of the AES algorithm (i.e., 128, 192 and 256) are sufficient to protect classified information up to the SECRET level.
 TOP SECRET information will require use of either the 192 or 256 key lengths.”